yuqiaoliang/Drucker/drucker_web/README.md

 # Drucker Web

 This directory is the web server and frontend for the Drucker tool implemented using Spring framework and managed by Gradle.
+The database is built in MySQL.

 ## Getting Started